Shivam8801/CRUD-Operations-MongoDB-NodeJS/README.md

 2) npm install -g nodemon
 3) npm install mongoose

-There are 4 localhost calls on postman which are as follows: for New Entry:(POST request on postman)
+There are 4 localhost calls on postman which are as follows. for New Entry:(POST request on postman)
 1) http://localhost:3000/tasks/